jonrynn/recipe-app-api/README.md

  to run new django project, to see on browser, docker-compose up, then go to 127.0.1.1:8000

  for github actions, create .github/workflows/checks.yml

+ for setup in aws:
+ check for docker
+ after git clone, docker-compose build, then docker-compose run --rm app sh -c "django-admin startproject app .", look on browser